Bohemian Waxwing vs Cedar Waxwing: ID Tips

 How to ID Bohemian Waxwings

-Bohemian waxwings, found in the north and northwest, are sometimes confused for their strikingly similar cedar waxwing cousins.
-A good way to tell the two species apart is to check the wing markings and tail base color.
-Bohemians are grayer and have rusty red coloring under the base of their tails.
-When perched, white wing bars are visible on Bohemians (they’re absent on cedar waxwings).
+Another good way to tell the two species apart is to check the tail base color.
+Bohemians have bright reddish-brown coloring under the tail, while on cedar waxwings, those feathers are plain white.
+Bohemian waxwings also have bold yellow and white wing markings (which are absent on cedar waxwings).
 This stunning species is one of the top 9 most beautiful birds in America.